M. Qasim Jan: Life and education

 Jan was born in Hangu, Pakistan in 1944.
 He received his elementary and secondary education from various places in northern Pakistan.
 In 1964, he received a BSc, with First Class Honours in geology, from the University of Peshawar (UoP).
 He went to the United States to attend the University of Oregon, from where he received a M.S. in 1967.
 He became a lecturer in UoP in 1968.
 In 1970, he was promoted to assistant professor at the university.
 Later, he went to the United Kingdom to pursue his PhD at the University of London King's College.
 In 1977 he was awarded a PhD in geology, writing his thesis on The mineralogy, geochemistry and petrology of Swat Kohistan, N.W.
 Pakistan, under the supervision of the mineralogist Robert A. Howie.
 After his PhD, he returned to Peshawar, where he became Associate Professor in 1979, full Professor in 1983, and Dean of Natural Sciences faculty in 1997.

 Academic career

-He performed post-doctoral research at Dartmouth College (1985), University of Leicester (1981, 1989), and University of Oklahoma (1987–88).
-He was awarded prestigious fellowships, such as Royal Society, Fulbright, and NERC.
-He paid visits to many institutions and delivered talks on the geology of the North-West Himalayas in Europe, the US, and Australia.
-In 1980, he joined the newly founded government-based organisation, the National Centre of Excellence in Geology, where he later served as its director.
-He was a visiting professor at the University of Oregon, US, in 1994–95.
-From 1997 to 2000, he was vice-chancellor, University of Peshawar, and from 1 July 2001 to December 2003, was founder vice-chancellor of the Sarhad University of Science and Information Technology, Peshawar.
-In February 2004, he was selected as Distinguished National Professor of the Higher Education Commission, and from October 2005 to February 2010 was Vice-Chancellor of Quaid-i-Azam University, Islamabad.
+From October 2005 to February 2010 he was Vice-Chancellor of Quaid-i-Azam University, Islamabad.
 Jan remained actively engaged in studying various aspects of the geology of the northeast Himalayas and Karakoram, and published a large number of papers both nationally and internationally.